PhilHealth Contribution Table Philippines 2026

 Salary exceeds the ₱100,000 ceiling, so the premium is based on the ceiling.

 For employed members, the total monthly premium is typically shared equally between employer and employee.
 That means the employee-side payroll deduction is usually half of the total premium, while the employer pays the other half.
+Many users only see the employee-side deduction on their payslip and do not realize the total premium is larger.

 Your actual payroll deduction may differ from a simple reference table because payroll systems may apply specific timing, salary treatment, rounding, or updated implementation guidance.
 This page should be used as a practical reference, not as a replacement for your employer’s payroll system or official PhilHealth notices.